MachinisteWeb/node-atlas/README.en.md

 </html>
 ```

-#### setSockets ####
+### `setSockets` Hook ###

-In order to keep a real-time connection between your Client-side and Server-side between all pages opened on all browsers that run on all OS, you could define your Websockets here.
-[More details in Socket.IO part](#use-reliable-client-server-real-time-with-websockets).
+In order to keep a real-time connection between your client-side and server-side across all pages opened on all browsers that run on all OS, you could define your WebSockets here.
+[More details in Socket.IO part](#websockets-exchanges).

-`setSockets()` is a function to `exports` and provide :
+`setSockets()` is a function to `exports` and providing:

 - `NA` object as `this`.